 - Widget Woods.
 Home of the gnome-like Widget fortress.

-- Zagrass Mountain.
-Home of the wizard Zagrass who controls comets.
+- Zagraz Mountain.
+Home of the wizard Zagraz who controls comets.

 Oceans, lakes, islands, and rivers